MelSumner/domain-tracker/README.md

 - verifiedtechteachers.com
   - so many grifters out there.
 I wanted to make a site that had consistent standards for verifying the tech instructors worth your time and money
 - wwwdotcomdot.com
-  - seemed funny at the time.
+  - seemed funny at the time